 Derreck Johnson is a Slate web designer.
 He is a graduate of LIU Post and a born-and-bred New Yorker (currently residing in Los Angeles).
 Prior to Slate, he held a position as a web production designer at Time Inc. for Essence.com and Essence Festival.

 Fred Kaplan writes the War Stories column for Slate as well as occasional pieces on culture and consumer electronics.
-He is the author of Dark Territory: The Secret History of Cyber War, The Insurgents: David Petraeus and the Plot to Change the American Way of War (which was a Pulitzer Prize finalist), 1959: The Year Everything Changed (2009), Daydream Believers: How a Few Grand Ideas Wrecked American Power (2008), and The Wizards of Armageddon (1983), as well as a former staff reporter for the Boston Globe, having been its military correspondent, Moscow bureau chief, and New York bureau chief.
+He is the author of The Bomb: Presidents, Generals, and the Secret History of Nuclear War, Dark Territory: The Secret History of Cyber War, The Insurgents: David Petraeus and the Plot to Change the American Way of War (which was a Pulitzer Prize finalist), 1959: The Year Everything Changed (2009), Daydream Believers: How a Few Grand Ideas Wrecked American Power (2008), and The Wizards of Armageddon (1983), as well as a former staff reporter for the Boston Globe, having been its military correspondent, Moscow bureau chief, and New York bureau chief.
 A regular writer on jazz and hi-fi for Stereophile, he has also written on a variety of subjects for the New York Times, New York Magazine, Atlantic Monthly, the New Yorker, Scientific American, and others.
 A long time ago, he was the foreign and defense policy adviser to Rep. Les Aspin.
 He graduated from Oberlin College and has a Ph.D. in political science from MIT.
 He lives in Brooklyn.

 Dahlia Lithwick is a senior editor at Slate and the host of the podcast Amicus.
 She writes Supreme Court Dispatches and has covered the Microsoft trial and other legal issues for Slate.
 Before joining Slate as a freelancer in 1999, she worked for a family law firm in Reno, Nevada.
 Her work has appeared in the New Republic, Elle, the Ottawa Citizen, and the Washington Post.
 She is co-author of Me v.
 Everybody: Absurd Contracts for an Absurd World, a legal humor book.
 She is a graduate of Yale University and Stanford Law School.